HabonRoof/mpb-toolchain/README.md

+This toolchain is for GD32 RISC-V Nano/Pico development board.

+The origin repositry is at: https://github.com/riscv-mcu/riscv-gnu-toolchain provided by nuclei.
+The RISC-V original toolchain source is at : https://github.com/riscv/riscv-gnu-toolchain provided by RISC-V foundation.
+This toolchain is for MapleBoard GD32 RISC-V Nano/Pico users, please visit https://github.com/MapleBoard/Mpb-toolchain-Example to get the example of this toolchain.

 Build dependent packages:
 <pre>
 $ sudo apt install autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev